thecodingmachine/safe/README.md

 ## The solution

-Enters *thecodingmachine/safe* aka Safe-PHP.
+Enter *thecodingmachine/safe* aka Safe-PHP.

 Safe-PHP redeclares all core PHP functions.
-The new PHP functions are acting exactly as the old ones, except they are throwing exceptions properly when an error is encountered.
+The new PHP functions act exactly as the old ones, except they throw exceptions properly when an error is encountered.
 The "safe" functions have the same name as the core PHP functions, except they are in the `Safe` namespace.

 ```php